Contact Us

 This retail revolution changed product accessibility and drastically improved the customer experience.
 Other retailers were quick to catch on to Tiffany’s innovative concept of mail-order shopping.

-Today, print catalogs continue to thrive–but with a digital twist.
+Today, the print catalog continues to thrive (but with a digital twist).

-Here’s how modern businesses leverage the trusted tradition of print catalogs with the flexibility of digital technology to create a customer experience that's as memorable and enduring as Tiffany & Co. jewelry.
+Here’s how your business can leverage the trusted tradition of print catalogs with the flexibility of digital technology to create a customer experience that's as memorable as Tiffany & Co. jewelry.

-The USPS offers a service called Informed Delivery®, which bridges the gap between the physical allure of print catalogs and the instant gratification of digital communication.
-This is one of the easiest and most affordable forms of integrated marketing
+The USPS offers a service called Informed Delivery®, which integrates the physical presence of print catalogs and the instant gratification of digital.
+This is one of the easiest forms of modern integrated marketing

 Here’s how it works.

-Informed Delivery provides recipients with a digital preview of their incoming mail–including catalogs.
-The standard digital preview is just a basic black-and-white scan of the mailpiece; however, for a small fee, USPS allows businesses to amp up the standard scan with vibrant, full-color images and banners, known as “ride-along” content.
+Informed Delivery gives recipients a digital preview of their incoming mail, including catalogs.
+The standard digital preview is a basic black-and-white scan of the mailpiece.
+For a small fee, the USPS allows businesses to upgrade the preview with vibrant, full-color images and banners.

 artisan-colour-web-black-and-white-mail-piece-288x300print-catalog-paired-with-digital-artisan-colour-400x314